 So is Fake Jenny a front for two different scammers?
 Not exactly.

-Last August, I wrote a long post about a scam that did business in the Philippines as Editors Creative Media OPC, and elsewhere under several names, including Silver Ink Literary Agency.
+Last August, I wrote a long post about a scam that did business in the Philippines as Editors Press and Media, and elsewhere under several names, including Silver Ink Literary Agency.
 Silver Ink was an enthusiastic practitioner of the impersonation game, along with a variety of other deceptive tactics, such as faking contract offers and other documents from major publishers, and falsely claiming associations with industry groups such as the Authors Guild.
 I heard from authors who lost thousands or even tens of thousands of dollars to Silver Ink’s schemes.

 Eventually, between my post, some decidedly unfriendly attention from the Authors Guild, and proliferating online complaints, things got too hot for Silver Ink.
 This past March, it closed down, along with its alter-ego, Global Review Press.